-Ironically, although Australia's best feature is its beautiful nature (and of course its coffee) I never hiked while I lived there.
-I used to be a huge PC gamer - some of my favourites include the older Assassin's Creeds, the Fallout series, Skyrim, Anno 1800, Horizon Zero Dawn, and Left 4 Dead 2, to name a few.
-Spending so much time on my PC is what led me down the path to studying computer science at university, and then getting a software engineering job.
+Although I do a lot of hiking now, ironically I never spent much time outdoors growing up in Australia.
+Instead I used to be a huge PC gamer - some of my favourites include Asassin's Creed 2, Anno 1800 and and Left 4 Dead 2.
+Spending so much time on my computer is what led me down the path to studying computer science at university, and then getting a software engineering job.
 I quite enjoy it!
-I currently work remotely for an Australian software company, and do a 4 day work week.
+I work remotely for an Australian software company, and do a 4 day work week, which gives me a bit more time to hike and write on this blog.

-My other hobbies include reading and airsoft.
+My other hobbies include reading and on the rare occassion some airsoft.
 I also have an on-and-off gym habit, and am slowly trying to ease into running to improve my hiking fitness as well.
 I can speak Japanese at a conversational level, but am not totally proficient in reading, so I self-study using kanji flashcards.
 I'm also currently learning Mandarin using Pimsleur so I can talk to my partner's grandparents.

 I started emgoto.com in 2020 as a programming blog.
 In that first year, I wrote a post every single week, which helped me get over my fear of blogging and not knowing what to write.
 I slowed down a bit in 2021, before completely taking a break from the blog in 2022 and 2023 as I settled into Japan and got really into hiking.

 In 2024, I decided to pivot to writing about hiking, which revitalized my interest in blogging.
 Writing about the things you enjoy is the most fun!
-I did a site rebuild in 2024.
-It's now built with Astro, and hosted on Netlify.
+I have written a post with the details of how I built this blog, as well as a post about my writing process.

 Since I cover very different topics on this blog (books, programming, and hiking), I have different designs and layouts for the 3 sections.
 Part of the fun of running a blog for me is the design aspect of it, so I spend a lot of time procrastinating on the actual writing by tinkering with the blog's code.